 SO GROWS THE TREE.

-to one's sense of Self during infancy and early childhood, are often
+to one's sense of Self throughout infancy and early childhood, are

 injury, within the body of this text.
 In simple terms, having core